For Harvard graduate students only.

-Academy Graduate Fellows are full-time doctoral students at Harvard University who have completed all course work and examinations and most of their research.
-They receive the fellowship as their dissertation completion year.
+Academy Graduate Fellows are full-time doctoral students at Harvard University who have completed all coursework and examinations and most of their research.
+They receive the fellowship during their dissertation completion year.
 They join a select community of individuals with resourcefulness, initiative, curiosity, and originality whose work in non-Western cultures or regions shows promise as a foundation for exceptional research careers.

-Graduate Fellows share offices in the Harvard Academy and receive the Harvard Academy predoctoral stipend ($28,000), facilities fees and health insurance, research funds ($2,000), and mentoring from the Harvard Academy Senior Scholars.
+Graduate Fellows share offices in the Harvard Academy and receive the Harvard Academy predoctoral stipend of $31,000, health insurance, research funds of $2,000, and mentoring from the Harvard Academy Senior Scholars.

 Doctoral candidates in GSAS in the social sciences and history whose work focuses on non-Western countries or regions are eligible for the Harvard Academy Graduate Fellowship.
 They may later apply to be a Harvard Academy Scholar, though their year as a Graduate Fellow will count as one of two years as a Harvard Academy Scholar.

 Fellowships begin in August.
 Graduate Fellows must be in residence during the academic year and participate fully in the Academy's activities.
 They present their research once during their year as Graduate Fellows.

 How to Apply

 Harvard departments in the social sciences and history may nominate graduate students as Harvard Academy Graduate Fellows.
 There is no self-nomination and no application form.
 The nominee must provide a cover letter, a curriculum vitae, and a statement describing their research.
 A dissertation chapter, an annotated table of contents or titles of papers, an official transcript, and a letter of recommendation from a Harvard faculty member are also required.
 The letter should include discussion of progress toward the degree.

 Applications should be mailed to: